On this page

 Schools and preschools can use the grant to invest in innovative and promising practices, partnerships and programs that create and sustain quality music.

-Find out more about the Music Education Strategy and Music Innovation Fund.
+Find out how to apply for the fund at Music Education Strategy and Music Innovation Fund.

 The Aboriginal learner achievement leaders’ resource helps leaders in country and metropolitan schools raise literacy and numeracy achievements for all Aboriginal learners.